rwilliams58/onnx/docs/Operators.md

 ### <a name="GRUUnit"></a><a name="gruunit">**<sub>experimental</sub> GRUUnit**</a>

-  GRUUnit computes the activations of a standard GRU, in a sequence-length aware fashion.
+  GRUUnit computes the activations of a standard GRU in a sequence-length aware fashion.
-  Concretely, given the (fused) inputs X (TxNxD), the previous hidden state (NxD), and the sequence lengths (N), computes the GRU activations, avoiding computation if the input is invalid (as in, the value at X[t][n] >= seqLengths[n].
+  Specifically, given the (fused) inputs X (TxNxD), the previous hidden state (NxD), and the sequence lengths (N), GRUUnit computes the GRU activations, avoiding computation if the input is invalid (as in, the value at X[t][n] >= seqLengths[n].